FOR LOVED ONES OF THOSE SUFFERING FROM SUBSTANCE ABUSE

 How is this possible?

-The dynamics of addiction are baffling.
+The dynamics of addiction are complex.
 Understanding more about the mother of all addictions – co-dependence – which affects us all is a good place to start.
 With greater awareness, knowledge and practical tools for managing, as family members, we can learn that even if our children (including adult children) or siblings are in addiction, change starts with us as parents and carers.
 With support, we can learn how to say no and hold it.
 With support, we can do our own work and reconnect with ourselves and addicted loved one on a whole new and healthier level.
 It’s extremely important that families remain healthy with or without the person struggling with the addiction otherwise the whole family falls apart and swallowed up in the addiction.

 Recovery for family members with Roslyn Saunders